nyk-lgtm/tli-tracker/README.md

 5. **Manage Sessions** - Create new and view/export past sessions

-## Configuration

-Settings can be adjusted through the overlay UI or by editing `data/config.json`.

 ## How It Works

+0. Enable game logs in the game settings and sort the bag ingame to start tracking
 1. Watches the Torchlight Infinite game log file for changes
 2. Parses log entries to detect:
-   - Map entry/exit events
+   - Map entry/exit events (this is when the session timer starts)
    - Item drops (bag modifications)
    - Price data from in-game searches
       - all price data is stored locally on ur machine
-      - updates only when u "price-check" the item from ur bag in-game
+      - updates only when u "price-check" the item from ur bag in-game, or at set intervals if you enable cloud pricing
-      - if u see "(no price)" on the app the item's value is considered to be 0 for the purpose of calcs .. just price check the item or ignore
+      - if u see "(no price)" on the app the item's value is considered to be 0 for the purpose of calcs, just price check the item or ignore
 3. Looks up prices u saved and calculates total values for the dropped items during a session
+4. When you are done Reset/End session button stops and saves the current session

 ## Thanks